claromes/waybacktweets/docs/quickstart.rst

 Using Wayback Tweets as a Streamlit Web App

-`Access the application <https://waybacktweets.streamlit.app>`_, a prototype written in Python with the Streamlit framework and hosted on Streamlit Cloud.
+`Open the application <https://waybacktweets.streamlit.app>`_, a prototype written in Python with the Streamlit framework and hosted on Streamlit Cloud.